mariakesa/compneurounited/README.md

 # compneurounited
-A website for D3 animations of computational neuroscience papers
+A website for D3 animations of computational neuroscience papers and open data sets